Lesona-Systems/Underwolf/README.md

 # Underwolf

 Underwolf is my current best answer to updating my World of Warcraft addons after the retirement of the CurseForge API.
 It utilizes Python's built-in webbrowser library to navigate to [CurseForge](https://www.curseforge.com/) download pages and download the specified addons (listed, one per line, in [url_list.txt](https://github.com/Lesona-Systems/Underwolf/blob/main/url_list.txt)), unzip them, and move them into the WoW addon folder.

-The script currently **requires [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/)** and it's ability to "fast-forward" the the website's imposed 5-second wait time before the download starts on the download pages (-_-). **Without uBlock Origin, the script will not work.**
+The script currently **requires [Firefox](https://www.mozilla.org/en-US/firefox/new/) and [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/).** uBlock Origin "fast-forwards" the CurseForge imposed 5-second wait time (as well as other sites) before the download starts on the download pages (-_-). **Without uBlock Origin, the script will not work.**

 **Underwolf currently has no addon version checking**, meaning that the script will redownload every addon each time it is run.
 This isn't ideal.
 I've found it worth logging in and seeing if any priority addons need updating and running then deciding whether or not to run the script.
 Version checking is a priority for future releases.